shift-org/shift-docs/site/content/pages/public-health.md

 * **Distributed events:** Rides that happen at a specific time, but everyone participates from their own, separate location.
 The [May 2020 Midnight Mystery Ride](https://midnightmysteryride.wordpress.com/2020/05/05/may-ride-switching-things-up/) is a great example!
 * **Ride anytime routes:** A specific route that people can ride at any time they'd like.
 Check out the special [Pedalpalooza 2020 calendar](/archive/pedalpalooza/pedalpalooza-2020/) for lots of great examples.

-If necessary, moderators may modify or remove event listings if they aren't following safety guidelines.
 If you have any questions, [contact us](/pages/contact/).
 As conditions change and guidelines are updated, we are continuing to figure out additional ways for the calendar to facilitate new approaches to inclusive bike fun.
 Stay tuned!

 The [Shift list](/pages/email-list/) is also always open for bikey discussion.
 So even if we ride our own paths these days, stay in touch with your fellow bike funnists and keep the conversation going 'til we ride together again.